 With the build of Sophie’s Skills Shed, and the increasing awareness that this is their place, the children have been flocking to the Resource Centre.
-Each weekend day there has been an average of 220 children.
-Even on terrible rainy days there have been above 80; on some occasions as many as 300.
+Each weekend day now sees an average of 400; sometimes there are slightly fewer; sometimes considerably more.

 They all get given food; depending on the weather they have fun and games outside, or inside if it’s inclement.
 And they are starting to learn skills, to stand them in good stead for their future.

 Here is a selection of photos showing some of them, becoming happier and more fulfilled – and having full tummies.

 The little boy learning how to build and point bricks is Anock who features on our information booklet – an orphan who had no blanket to lie on or cover himself with, and who had no shoes.
 We have a piece written by Levison about Anock and how his life has changed; he is representative of all the children whom the Foundation is helping here: The untold story of Anock.

 Update - November 2019